Austrian native Stefan Hammerschmidt used a simple strategy in remodeling his 1924 Craftsman bungalow: He cooked.

 To bring out the best in framers, roofers, electricians, plumbers, cabinet makers, painters and other workers, Hammerschmidt fed them such home-cooked Austrian meals as pork roast with mashed potatoes, Wienerschnitzel with parsley potatoes and veal roulade stuffed with mushrooms and caramelized onions.

-“I cooked lunch for the whole construction crew every Friday for seven months,” said Hammerschmidt, who earlier this year completed the $290,000 remodel and second-story addition on his vintage Venice bungalow.
+“I cooked lunch for the whole construction crew every Friday for seven months,” said Hammerschmidt, who completed a $290,000 remodel and second-story addition on his vintage Venice, Calif., bungalow.
 “They just loved my Wienerschnitzel,” said Hammerschmidt, who cooked for three or four people, or for as many as 14, depending on who was on the job that day.
 Meals included a main dish, one or two side dishes, and, “of course, dessert.”

 In Austria, Hammerschmidt explained, “It is tradition for the homeowner to cook for the construction crew almost every day.”

 The Friday feasts, which Hammerschmidt prepared in the tiny Marina del Rey studio where he lived during the seven-month remodel, were simply an extension of his food-centered past.
 He owned and managed a regional inn and restaurant in his native country for 10 years.

 But in the mid-1990s, Hammerschmidt came to the United States with the goal of becoming a landscape architect, moved into an apartment on Montana Avenue in Santa Monica and began studies at UCLA.

 During his years in the apartment, Hammerschmidt watched Montana turn ritzy and saw Santa Monica home prices soar, which nixed any hope that he could own a home there.

 But as he worked on several residential landscape projects in Venice, he was captivated by the area’s “funky, eclectic, dynamic” character.